erdogant/findpeaks/docs/source/Plots.rst

    +----------+

-3D-mesh
-''''''''''''
+3D mesh visualization
+'''''''''''''''''''''''

-The mesh plot can easily be created using the function: :func:`findpeaks.findpeaks.findpeaks.plot_mesh`.
-It converts the two image into a 3d mesh plot.
+The mesh plot can be easily created using the function: :func:`findpeaks.findpeaks.findpeaks.plot_mesh`.
+It converts the 2D image data into an interactive 3D mesh visualization, providing enhanced spatial understanding of the data structure.

 .. code:: python

-    # Plot
+    # Create 3D mesh plot
     fp.plot_mesh()
-    # Rotate to make a top view
+    # Rotate to create a top-down view
     fp.plot_mesh(view=(90,0))